code-differently/code-society-25-2/lesson_00/benjaminscott/BSCOTTREADME.md

 # Benjamin Scott's README
 ## Introduction
 Benjamin recently graduated from the University of Delaware with a major in Game Studies and eSports.
-He has experience in multiple coding languages like C#, HTML, CSS, Javascript, GDScript, and Python.
-He enjoys creating video games and aspires to be a full time game developer, and has a game on Steam called *Colossal Crisis*.
+He has experience with multiple coding languages like C#, HTML, CSS, Javascript, GDScript, and Python.
+He enjoys creating video games and aspires to be a full time game developer, and also has a game on Steam called *Colossal Crisis*.
 ## Work Hours
 I'm usually a morning person.
 I wake up at 5am and I'm usually in bed by 9pm.
 I'm available to work between 9am-5pm Monday-Friday, and on Saturdays and Sundays I usually work around noon-5pm.
 ## Best Way to Communicate With Me